PandaWhisperer/meteor-yelp-clone/README.md

 # Meteor Tutorial: Building a React-Yelp-Clone Clone

+**NOTE:** This tutorial is a work-in-progress.
+This notice will be removed when it's done.

 ## Motivation

 [Someone][wuworkshop] over at [CodeBuddies][cb]' Slack Channel recently linked me to [Fullstack.io][fullstack]'s [React tutorial][react-tutorial].
 Initially I was excited, as learning React has been on my to-do list for a while now.
 But as I started following along, I quickly got frustrated by how much work was involved.
 After half an hour, I still hadn't written a single line of actual app code, but I had already installed about 20 NPM packages, and written copious amounts of arcane configuration files.

-Long story short, after scrolling forward for a bit and realizing I would still be spending at least another 20 minutes on my setup, I got impatient and decided to do this project in [Meteor][https://www.meteor.com/] instead.
+Long story short, after scrolling forward for a bit and realizing I would still be spending at least another 20 minutes on my setup, I got impatient and decided to do this project in [Meteor][meteor] instead.
 This is the story of what happened next.

 [wuworkshop]: https://github.com/wuworkshop
 [cb]: http://codebuddies.org